Types of Boat Hulls

 Types of Boat Hulls: The Complete Guide

 If you’re considering buying a boat, there is a lot to know and even more to learn, especially if you’re new to the boating scene.
-We want to simplify this information and take the overwhelm out of what you need to know about boats.
+We want to simplify this information and make digesting what you need to know about boats less overwhelming.

 3 Categories of Hulls